jonmbake/react-terminal-ui/README.md

 | onInput       | A callback function that is invoked when a user presses enter on the prompt.
 The function is passed the current prompt input. |
 | prompt        | The prompt character.
 Default to '$' |

+### Development

+Make sure to run `npm run install-peers` after `npm install` so peer dependencies are also installed.

 ## License

 [MIT](https://opensource.org/licenses/MIT)

 Terminal.js is also licensed under MIT, Copyright (C) 2017 Ines Montani.